The shape of dark matter haloes: results from weak lensing in the Ultraviolet Near-Infrared Optical Northern Survey (UNIONS): Results

 \subsection{Weak Lensing Quadrupole}

 Results for the CJ estimators applied to the DR7 LRGs are displayed in Fig.~\ref{fig:results}.
-An elliptical model was fit to each of the 4 quadrupole estimators separately.
-This model used the halo mass and concentration from the monopole fit, with only $e$ as a free parameter.
-Only radial bins within 600 kpc/h were included in the fit, as surrounding structure contributes a significant amount of anisotropy at large radius.
+A model based on the halo mass and concentration for the monopole but with free ellipticity $e$ was fit to each of the 4 quadrupole estimators independently.
+Only radial bins within 600 kpc/h were included in the fit, as surrounding structure contributes a significant amount of anisotropy at large radii.
 The region not included in the fit is shaded in gray.
 The best fit of $e$ for each CJ estimator is displayed in the appropriate panel.

 We can quantify the significance of the agreement between these ellipticity values from the fits.
 A weighted average of the halo ellipticity is taken using the uncertainty in the value of $e$ from the fit ($w=\sigma_e^{-2}$).
 The 4 ellipticities from the CJ estimators are independent of each other, because they cover different angular ranges around the lens and different components of the ellipticity.
-From the 4 CJ estimators, the mean halo ellipticity is $e = 0.347 \pm 0.091$.
-If we assume these 4 values of ellipticity are fit with a constant, we can calculate the $\chi^2$ of this hypothetical fit with the mean $e$ as the constant.
-The value of $\chi^2 = 5.67$.
-Evaluating the cumulative distribution function for a $\chi^2$ with 3 degrees of freedom yields a probability of 13\% that $\chi^2 \geq 5.67$, so the fit is acceptable.
+From the 4 CJ estimators, the mean halo ellipticity is $e = 0.46 \pm 0.10$.
+If we assume these 4 values of ellipticity are fit with a constant $e$, we can calculate the $\chi^2$ of this hypothetical fit, which is $\chi^2 = 5.79$.
+This is dominated by the $\Delta \Sigma_2^-$ estimator which contributes 3.27.
+Thus the deviation of this points is at a level less than 2$\sigma$.
+We can then evaluate the cumulative distribution function for a $\chi^2$ with 3 degrees of freedom.
+We find a 12\% chance of obtaining a value of $\chi^2 = 5.79$ or higher, which is acceptable.

 We show the constant model and the data in Fig.~\ref{fig:results}.
-When these estimators are fit with an ellipticity of $e=0$, the value raises to $\chi^2 = 20.24$, with a probability of 0.02\%.
+When these estimators are fit with an ellipticity of $e=0$, the value raises to $\chi^2 = 26.19$, with a probability of 0.0008\%.

 Results for the HM estimators are displayed in Fig.~\ref{fig:chi2_e}.
-For the DR7 LRGs, we find $f_h = 1.4\pm 0.4$.
-These results are consistent with the mean ellipticity of the galaxy light for the lens sample, $e=0.22$ and the halo ellipiticity discussed above, $e=0.347$.
+For the DR7 LRGs, we find $f_h = 2.2 \pm 0.6$.
+These results are consistent given the mean ellipticity of the galaxy light for the lens sample, $e\sbr{g}=0.22$ predicts a halo ellipticity $e = 0.48\pm0.08$.
 This is a significant detection of a non-zero $f_h$.

+Repeating the analysis for the BOSS LRGs, we obtain a mean halo ellipticity of $e = 0.20 \pm 0.10$.
+Using the HM estimators, we obtain $f_h=0.7 \pm 0.7$.
+The results for the CJ estimators are shown in Fig.~\ref{fig:results_old}, while the results for the HM estimators are displayed in Fig.~\ref{fig:chi2_old}.
+The mean ellipticity of the galaxy light for this lens sample is $e\sbr{g}=0.22$, so the HM fit predicts $e = 0.15\pm0.15$.
+Therefore, the values of $e$ and $f_h$ are consistent.